numtel/demo-coin/README.md

-# Democoin
+# Optimeme Factory V2

-Demonstration of democracy without discrete elections in an ERC20 token's supply.
-Each participant receives an equal amount determined by the median of each participant's ballot value.
+Demonstration of democracy without discrete elections in an ERC721 token's mint price determined by the median value of each ballot.
+Mint fees are distributed equally among all existing tokens.
+Use flags and your tokenURI to bring support for your price strategy.